andrew-maris/disruptions-tokamak-economics/README.md

 - What are maximum allowable disruption rates in a TPP

-- Compute the LCOE including the effect of disruptions
+- The Levelized Cost of Electricity of a TPP including the effect of disruptions